YTread Logo

 Jun 01, 2021

-Michael Gove, good afternoon and welcome to this 10th press conference on our progress in the fight against coffering 19.
-I'm joined today by Professor Steve Paris, the NHS England's national medical director, in a moment or two I'll pass the word to steve to take us through the cabinet office briefing room slide
+Michael Gove, good afternoon and welcome to this 10th press conference on our progress in the fight against chest 19.
+I'm joined today by Professor Steve Paris, National Medical Director of NHS England, in a moment or two I'll turn you over.
+Steve to take us through the Cabinet Office briefing room slide

 update

-s but first i want to lay out the latest data on
+s, but first I want to set out the latest data on

 coronavirus